repos-lift/lift3-foundation4-template/src/main/resources/scripts/coffee/README.md

-Source of compiled/compressed Coffee Script files.
+Custom/project Coffee Script source files.
 If you wish to use a different JS preprocessor/compiler, you will need to modify [sbt-resource-management plugin][1] to do so.